-Located in northwest Ohio on the tip of Lake Erie, Toledo is known for its bustling downtown area, minor league baseball team, and many parks and nature reserves.
+In northwest Ohio on the tip of Lake Erie, Toledo is known for its bustling downtown area, minor league baseball team, and many parks and nature reserves.
 Often called the Glass Capital of the World because of its history of glass manufacturing, tourists from all over the country visit Toledo, learn about its unique history, and experience its live music, craft beer, and art scene.

 As you plan your trip, this guide will help you determine what to do in Toledo during your stay.
 You’ll find many hot spots along the Maumee River and Metroparks with stunning scenery just a short drive away and several museums with fascinating history lessons.

-- Fun & Best Things to do in Toledo, Ohio
+- Things to Do in Toledo, Ohio

 - 1. Toledo Zoo & Aquarium